 Castles in Kent: Leeds Castle

-Possibly the only other of castles in Kent that could steal Hever’s aesthetic crown is the Leeds Castle.
-By its own admission, it is “the loveliest castle in the world.”
-It is also 200 years older than Hever Castle.
+Possibly the only other castle in Kent that could steal Hever’s aesthetic crown is the Leeds Castle.
+It is the loveliest castle in the world, and It is also 200 years older than Hever Castle.
 For over 900 years, it’s been fabulously perched on an island in the middle of a lake.
-This lends the building a wonderful fairy tale appearance.
+This positioning lends the building a stunning fairy tale appearance.

 Its historical narrative is surprisingly close to Hever’s as well.
 Leeds Castle started life as a stone stronghold to ward off Norman intrusions in 1119.
 However, by the 13th century, King Edward I had spied its charms and converted it into one of his favourite residences.
 The castle remained in royal hands from 1278 until 1437.
 Then, in Tudor times, Henry VIII perhaps somewhat predictably bestowed Leeds Castle upon his first wife, Catherine of Aragon.